201 SE 3rd St., 2nd Floor

-If the violator is found guilty, the Code Enforcement Board or Special Magistrate can assess a fine of up to $250.00 per day per violation, or $500.00 per day per violation for a repeat violator.
+If the violator is found guilty, the Code Enforcement Board or Special Magistrate can assess a fine of up to $250 per day per violation or $500 per day per violation for a repeat violator.
 A lien is placed on all real and personal property and can be foreclosed on in three months.
 This usually insures compliance of the violation.

-The intent of the Code Enforcement Division is to educate and inform the public of the laws.
-To work with the public in enforcement of these laws and to maintain communication, a good understanding and a working relationship with our citizens.
+The intent of the Code Enforcement Division is to educate and inform the public of the code of ordinances, and work with the public in enforcement of these codes.
+The intent is also to maintain communication, understanding, and a working relationship with our citizens.